penguinthatflew/1.21.8_pishock_replay_neoforge/README.md

 How do I get the same Replay Mod / PiShock setup that you had?
 ============
-There is a folder in this repo called "DOWNLOAD_THESE".
-Those are the .jar files I used and the ones you need.
+Navigate to Releases and download the .jar files.
+Those are the same files I used and the ones you need.

 Make an installation on Curseforge with: